Where Do I Sue the Defendant in a Car Accident Case in Georgia?

 If the Defendant Driver Lived in Georgia at the Time of the Car Accident and Still Does

 The venue is the county in which the driver lives at the time you file the suit and remember they may have moved since the police report was written so you may need to run a skip trace with a company like accurint.com.
 Georgia citizens have a Constitutional right to only be sued in their home county.
 Ga.
 Const.
 1983, Art 6, Sec.
 2, Par.
 6

 Once the suit is filed and the sheriff serves the driver, the court has jurisdiction over the person.

 If the Defendant Driver Lived Out of State at the Time of the Crash and Still Does

 You can either sue them under the Long Arm Statute or the Non-Resident Motorist Statute

 If the person did not live in Georgia at the time of the car accident and still does not, this statute gives you more options.
-Venue can be your home county or the county where the crash happened.
-More choices is better.
+The venue can be your home county or the county where the crash happened.
+Having more choices is better.
 Why does venue matter so much?
 Simple, metro county juries and judges are less harsh on personal injury cases.